Jonah Name Meaning: Discover the Origins and Significance of the Name

 • Jonah Kūhiō Kalanianaʻole: Born in 1871, Jonah Kūhiō Kalanianaʻole was a prince of the Kingdom of Hawaii and later a territorial delegate to the United States Congress.
 He was a strong advocate for Hawaiian rights and is widely regarded as a hero in Hawaii.

-See also Justin Name Meaning: Origin and Significance
+See also Leila Name Meaning: Origin and Significance

 These are just a few examples of the many famous people who have held the name Jonah throughout history.
 Whether in entertainment, politics, sports, or other fields, the name Jonah has been associated with success, talent, and achievement.